 Earn Statewide and National Recognition

-This training is designed to ensure participants meet and exceed the standards for national and statewide certification as a registered behavior technician or behavior interventionist.
+This training is designed to ensure participants meet the standards for national and statewide certification as a registered behavior technician or behavior interventionist.

 National Credential: Registered Behavior Technician (RBT)*